Stefanapps1/toolnut/README.md

 ```
 sudo apt-get install python3
 ```
-Next thing you would like to do is clone this repository.To do this you need to have installed git:
+The next thing you would like to do is clone this repository.
+To do this you need to have git installed:
 ```
 sudo apt-get install git
 ```
-To make sure git is installed correctly, simly run:
+To make sure git is installed correctly, simply run:
 ```
 git --version
 ```
-Only thing thats letf for you to do is clone the repository
+The only thing that's left for you to do is to clone the repository
 ```
 git clone https://github.com/Stefanapps1/toolnut.git
 ```
 Congrats!
-You successfully isntalled Toolnut
+You successfully installed Toolnut

-To run script simply go to directory where you installed it and type:
+To run script simply go to the directory where you installed it and type:
 ```
 sudo python3 toolnut.py
 ```